bdjang/email-chart-builder/README.md

 ## Advantages of HTML/CSS Coded Bar Charts in Email Templates

-1. Charts can display in email clients without the need to download images
+1. Charts can be viewed without the use of images.
-2. Charts are dark mode compatible in a variety of email clients and mobile devices
+2. Charts are dark mode compatible for many email clients and mobile devices.
-3. Charts feature live text and are accessible to screen readers
+3. Charts use live text, numbers, and labels which are accessible to screen readers.